• Home

 search likert scale chart in excel

-• Select the data in the worksheet and click the Create Chart from Selection button, as shown below.
+• Select the data in the worksheet and click the Create Chart from the Selection button, as shown below.

 create likert scale chart in excel